ibm-cloud-docs/FileStorage/faqs.md

 IOPS is measured based on a load profile of 16-KB blocks with random 50 percent reads and 50 percent writes.
 Workloads that differ from this profile might experience poor performance.
 To improve performance, you can try adjusting the host settings or [enabling Jumbo frames](/docs/FileStorage?topic=FileStorage-jumboframes).

-## What happens when I use a smaller block size for measuring performance?
+## What happens when I use a smaller IO size for measuring performance?
 {: faq}
 {: #smallblock}
 {: support}

-Maximum IOPS can be obtained even if you use smaller block sizes.
+Maximum IOPS can be obtained even if you use smaller IO sizes.
 However, the throughput is less in this case.
-For example, a volume with 6000 IOPS has the following throughput at various block sizes:
+For example, a volume with 6000 IOPS has the following throughput at various IO sizes:

 - 16 KB * 6000 IOPS == ~93.75 MB/sec
 - 8 KB * 6000 IOPS == ~46.88 MB/sec
 - 4 KB * 6000 IOPS == ~23.44 MB/sec

 ## Is the allocated IOPS enforced by instance or by volume?
 {: #iopslimit}